carbonecar/docker/Readme.md

 ## Know problems
 ### Windows
-Using xming you must start the server with "no access control" checkbox enabledl
+Using xming you must start the server with "no access control" checkbox enabled